Housebreaking Your Puppy

 1. Innate Sense of Cleanliness ~ dogs are actually quite clean and prefer not to eliminate in their sleeping area.

-- you maintain this by crating your puppy when you are not home or can't watch him.
+- this starts with the dam keeping the puppies' nest clean - then the breeder keeps the puppy area clean once the dam stops - you maintain this by crating your puppy when you are not home or can't watch him.

 2. Pre-elimination Behavior ~ dogs have a characteristic set of behaviors prior to urinating or defecating.
 This involves circling and sniffing to find just the right spot.